 Why use SharePoint for Project and Portfolio Management?

 Although SharePoint was not designed primarily for project management, it’s easy to see the benefits of using SharePoint for this purpose.

-The structure of a SharePoint site, especially lists and web parts, make it easy to organize and manage a project.
+The structure of a SharePoint site, especially lists and web parts, makes it easy to organize and manage a project.

 Useful SharePoint (and project) Lists include: